MrDiwad/linux-admin-lab/notes.md

-`systemctl list-units`- used to list loaded systemd units `grep` - used to search for text in command output or files `ss` - used to display network sockets and listening ports
+`systemctl list-units`- used to list loaded systemd units `grep` - used to search for text in command output or files `ss` - used to display network sockets and listening ports `journalctl` - used to view system logs
+`journalctl -u` - used to view logs for a specific systemd service
+`journalctl -n` - used to limit the output to the latest entries
+`grep` - used to search for specific text in command output or files